Cordyceps Mushroom Ring | (Cordyceps militaris) | Size 9 - 9 ½, 18k gold vermeil

 Fun, funky, and a little frightening, these cordyceps mushroom rings ride the line between beautiful and strange really well.
 Designed to look like the club shaped fungus cordyceps, these mushrooms weave around each other, and your finger.

 We sculpt the rings in wax to create a unique, one-of-a-kind ring in sterling silver.
-The back of the ring even features the detail of the cordyceps host animal, in this case a little worm.
+The back of the ring even features the detail of the cordyceps host animal, in this case a little gypsy moth larvae.
 We send it to the professionals to add the 18k gold vermeil.
-Vermeil is a standard of gold plating defined as 2.5-3 microns, basically a thicker application of gold than a flash plating.
+Vermeil is a standard of gold plating defined as 2.5-3 microns, basically a thicker application of gold than a flash plating on a base metals like brass.

 Sterling silver w/ 18k gold vermeil